OG CANNABIS INSURANCE.COM

 General Liability Insurance

-This foundational coverage protects cannabis businesses against claims of bodily injury or property damage caused to third parties.
+While not mandated by CO-MED, general liability insurance is a foundational coverage that protects cannabis businesses against claims of bodily injury or property damage caused to third parties.
 It covers legal defense costs, settlements, and judgments.
-Given CO-MED’s minimum coverage requirements, general liability insurance is a non-negotiable component of any cannabis insurance portfolio.
+Many cannabis businesses in Colorado carry this coverage to manage risk and meet contractual requirements.

 Product Liability Insurance